 Reliable broadband allows us to work from home, meaning that those living in rural areas have greater access to opportunities.
-Government statistics show that more than four million Britons work from home – that’s 14 per cent of the total working population.
+8.2 million Britons work from home at least one day a week.

 Instead of waiting for our favourite programmes to come on, we are getting used to watching what we want, when we want.
 Ofcom found that 63% of adults watch BBC iPlayer to stream TV programmes and films.
 Netflix has 6 million subscribers a year-on-year growth of 17%.

 While it can be hard to find time to pick up the phone, the internet can broaden our social circle.
 BT figures show that half of Brits say they prefer to stay in touch with friends digitally rather than face-to-face.
 The stats show that 79 per cent of people admit that they have friends they would not stay in contact with at all if it weren’t for social media.
 72 per cent believe social media has strengthened their friendships.

 5. Control your heating, lights and more remotely

 Being connected at home saves us money, as well as making our homes potentially more secure.
 We can control our heating with an app, ensuring it is turned on and off at the right times, and keep tabs on burglar and fire alarms for home security.

 6. Back-up your photos and documents safely

 UK businesses and residential customers can now access cloud storage.
 Information a can be storednd accessed securely, such as precious photos and documents.
 All BT broadband customers get free storage with BT Cloud.

 7. Meet - without travelling